-- Affordable housing 10 units to be provided on-site, in a location to be agreed with the Housing Strategy and Development Manager. - Financial contribution equivalent to 0.5 of a dwelling - Public open space contributions for the following: - Open Space - Commuted sum for grounds maintenance - Inspection fee - Public pedestrian and cycle access through the site in the event that the roads are not adopted, including public access to The Ox Drove. - The provision and maintenance of public open space and play equipment.
+- Affordable housing 10 units to be provided on-site, in a location to be agreed with the Housing Strategy and Development Manager. - Financial contribution equivalent to 0.5 of a dwelling - Public open space contributions: - Open Space £35,521 - Returnable bond to cover the laying out of the on-site public open space £25,478 - Inspection fee £532 - Public pedestrian and cycle access through the site in the event that the roads are not adopted, including public access to the Ox Drove. - The provision and maintenance of public open space and play equipment.